-There are 3,143 counties in the United States (if you count Alaska’s boroughs, Louisiana’s parishes and the District of Columbia as counties, and exclude Guam, the Virgin Islands and Puerto Rico).
-Here’s the loan-limit breakdown for 2016:
+There are 3,143 counties in the United States (counting Alaska’s boroughs, Louisiana’s parishes and the District of Columbia as counties, and excluding Guam, the Virgin Islands and Puerto Rico).
+Here’s the jumbo loan breakdown for 2017:

-- 108 counties have a loan limit of $625,500.
-These are the highest-cost housing markets, such as Los Angeles, New York City and San Francisco.
+- In about 3 percent of counties, a jumbo loan is a mortgage over $636,150.
+These are the highest-cost housing markets, including Los Angeles, New York City and San Francisco.

 Qualifying for a jumbo mortgage

-Many lenders require a credit score of 700 or higher, a debt-to-income ratio of 43% or less, and 6 to 12 months’ worth of reserves.
+Many jumbo lenders require a credit score of 700 or higher, a debt-to-income ratio of 43 percent or less, and six to 12 months’ worth of reserves in your bank account.